react-boilerplate/react-boilerplate/README.md

 ## Testing

+### Browser testing

+With `npm run serve` you can start a server that's accessible in the entire local network and shows the version of the app that's in the `build` folder.
+Useful for testing on different devices!

+### Unit testing

 Unit tests live in the `test` directory, and are run with `npm test`.
 There are two files in there already, testing that the current AppActions and Reducers are working correctly.
-Should you be stuck and have no idea what is going on check out the official [Mocha documentation](http://mochajs.org)!
+Mocha is used as a unit testing framework, check out the official [documentation](http://mochajs.org)!

 ## Files in the root folder